 International/Domestic air fare or train fare.

 Unforeseen expenses that demand a change in itinerary like natural forces, changes in weather, road blockages, flight/train cancellations and illness.

-Standard Travel, insurance.
+Medical, Travel, or Evacuation insurance.

 Expenses of a personal nature - tips, laundry, phone calls, beverages.